AviatrixSystems/Docs/HowTos/transit_dmz_vendors.rst

 ..
 Tip::

   After the instance is launched, it will be listed in the same page.
 Wait for 15 minutes after you launch the VM-Series instance before you login to instance to setup the password.
 To login to the instance, click the skewer button to download the pem file for the instance.
+Note eth1 is management interface, eth0 is egress interface, eth2 and eth3 are north and south interfaces.

 |download_pem_file|